mahaloz/ctf-wiki-en/docs/misc/introduction.md

-Misc is the first four letters of English Miscellaneous, miscellaneous, mixed, and hodgepodge.
+Misc is an abbreviation for Miscellaneous

-Misc is actually divided into small pieces in foreign competitions.
+The Misc category typically contains the following topics:

 -   Recon

--   Forensic
+-   Forensics

 -   Stego